apache/spark/docs/index.md

 Apache Spark is a fast and general-purpose cluster computing system.
 It provides high-level APIs in Java, Scala, Python and R, and an optimized engine that supports general execution graphs.

-It also supports a rich set of higher-level tools including [Spark SQL](sql-programming-guide.html) for SQL and structured data processing, [MLlib](ml-guide.html) for machine learning, [GraphX](graphx-programming-guide.html) for graph processing, and [Spark Streaming](streaming-programming-guide.html).
+It also supports a rich set of higher-level tools including [Spark SQL](sql-programming-guide.html) for SQL and structured data processing, [Structured Streaming](structured-streaming-programming-guide.html) for streaming, [MLlib](ml-guide.html) for machine learning, [GraphX](graphx-programming-guide.html) for graph processing.

 # Downloading